phaserjs/phaser/README.md

 * The Input.reset `hard` reset parameter is now passed down to the Keyboard and Key reset methods.
 * AnimationManager.destroy now iterates through child animations calling destroy on all of them, avoiding a memory leak (thanks stauzs)
 * AnimationManager.play will now call Animation.stop on the current animation before switching to the new one (thanks @nihakue, #713)
+* ArcadePhysics.Body.phase is checked in postUpdate to prevent it from being called multiple times in a single frame.

 ### New Features